-Floods are natural phenomena, which have helped to shape natural landscapes, habitats and ecosystems in floodplains, wetlands and other lowlands.
+Floods have helped to shape natural landscapes, habitats and ecosystems in floodplains, wetlands and other lowlands.
 They are impossible to prevent altogether, although measures may be taken to reduce their frequency and the damage they cause.
-Floods can, however, turn into disasters causing widespread damage, health problems and casualties.

 Increased peak flood flow occurs where rivers have been cut off from their natural floodplains, are confined to a man-made channel, and where houses and industrial sites have been constructed in areas that are naturally liable to flooding.
 Changes in land use in rural and urban areas can also worsen floods or their effects.